 - Propentofylline – a xanthine derivative that may increase blood flow to the brain.
 It is licensed for treating dogs in some countries (including Europe and the UK) but not FDA-approved for use in pets.
 It may help to treat some of the symptoms of dementia.

-- Anti-anxiety medication such as anti-depressants may be useful for cats who are anxious or agitated as a result of their dementia.
+- Anti-anxiety medication such as anti-depressants may be useful for cats that are anxious or agitated as a result of their dementia.
 In humans, they also help to improve brain function, but it is not known if the same is true in cats.

 It is also important to treat any other health conditions that your cat has.
 Many common conditions, including high blood pressure, arthritis, or an overactive thyroid gland (hyperthyroidism) can all cause similar symptoms to cognitive dysfunction, so you should follow your veterinarian’s guidance on treatment and monitoring for these conditions.